 This is because newer diesel vehicles now have higher tax, which can cost almost as much as the fuel savings you could make in a year, and there are worries over air pollution that can be caused by diesels.
 Checking out car tax prices can help you understand if potential car purchases are affected by tax prices.

 But if your mileage is around 6,000 miles a year it could take up to around four years to see the same kind of financial benefit.
-With the new rules surrounding tax on diesel cars, and some cities such as London due to increase the penalties for diesels, resell values of diesels will probably be a bit lower, especially if you decide to change your car within the next 5 years.
+With the new rules surrounding tax on diesel cars, and some cities due to increasing the penalties for diesel, resell values of diesels will probably be a bit lower, especially if you decide to change your car within the next 5 years.

 Pros of Petrol